JoshHuang9508/electron-audio-loopback/README.md

 # Electron Audio Loopback

-An Electron plugin for capturing system audio loopback on macOS 12.3+ and Windows 10+.
+An Electron plugin for capturing system audio loopback on macOS 12.3+ and Windows 10+, without any third-party loopback drivers or dependencies.

 ## Installation